mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To add a new leaf: Add leaf L as the new rightmost leaf of the tree.
 Add a blank parent node P whose right child is L.  P is attached to the tree as the right child of the only appropriate node to make the updated tree left-balanced (or set it as a new root).
-The former right child of the P's parent becomes P's left child (or the old root becomes the P's left child if P is the new root).
+The former right child of P's parent becomes P's left child (or the old root becomes P's left child if P is the new root).

 ~~~~~